THE UPACK PROGRAM PACKAGE

 in.dcl (unit 13; optional), code-directed input, linked to:

-in.exp (unit 15, optional): an spf-type file containing one reference structure, linked to the file coord.
+in.exp (unit 15, optional): an spf-type file containing one reference structure for search mode, linked to the file coord.

 Output files: